PenguinFX/Gadget-Miner/README.md

 A gap often exists between "theoretical" chains from static analysis and actual exploitability. `Gadget-Miner` introduces a dual-filter mechanism to address this:

 - **Pattern-based Filtering**: A set of refined rules is built-in to automatically filter out common false positive patterns known to arise from the limitations of static analysis.
-- **AI-Powered Analysis (Optional)**: By integrating with a large language model (Gemini), `Gadget-Miner` can submit discovered gadget chains to the AI for a semantic-level analysis of their exploitability.
+- **AI-Powered Analysis (Optional)**: By integrating with a large language model, `Gadget-Miner` can submit discovered gadget chains to the AI for a semantic-level analysis of their exploitability.

 ## 🔧 Installation and Configuration